Ohio Bobcats: Football

 Frank Solich was named the 28th football coach of the Bobcats on December 16, 2004.
-Prior to coming to Ohio, Solich spent many years as a part of the University of Nebraska football program, as a player, an assistant coach, and later as the head coach.
-Solich was head coach of the Cornhuskers from 1998–2003 where he directed Nebraska to 6 consecutive bowl games, including the national championship game in the 2002 Rose Bowl.
+Prior to coming to Ohio, Solich spent many years as a part of the Nebraska Cornhuskers football program, as a player, an assistant coach, and later as the head coach.
+Solich was head coach of the Cornhuskers from 1998 to 2003 where he directed Nebraska to 6 consecutive bowl games, including the national championship game in the 2002 Rose Bowl.
 Solich's impact on the Ohio program was immediate, as plans were put in place to renovate Ohio's football facilities and increase financial support for the football program.
 Also, Ohio was selected to appear on national television 6 times for the 2005 football season, a record for the program.
-Frank Solich's first home game as coach of Ohio was a memorable one, as Peden Stadium brought in its largest ever crowd to watch the Bobcats defeat the University of Pittsburgh Panthers 16-10.
+Frank Solich's first home game as coach of Ohio was a memorable one, as Peden Stadium brought in its largest ever crowd to watch the Bobcats defeat the University of Pittsburgh Panthers 16–10.

 Under the guidance of Frank Solich, the Ohio football program has enjoyed a return to national prominence.
-On November 16, 2006 the Bobcats secured their first-ever MAC East Division title and their first football championship of any sort since 1968 with a victory over the Akron Zips.
-They then advanced to the MAC Championship Game in Detroit, where they were defeated by Central Michigan 31-10.
-On January 7, 2007, the Bobcats acted as the MAC representative in the GMAC Bowl in Mobile, Alabama, losing 28-7 to the University of Southern Mississippi Golden Eagles in a game nationally televised on ESPN.
-The Bobcats followed up the 2006 campaign with a 6-6 record in 2007, and was one of six bowl eligible programs that was not invited to post-season play.
-The Bobcats returned to the post-season in 2009, posting a 9-3 regular season record and another MAC East Championship.
-Ohio played in the MAC Championship Game, where they fell to Central Michigan 20-10.
-On December 26, 2009, the Bobcats fell 21-17 to the Thundering Herd in the Little Caesars Pizza Bowl.
+On November 16, 2006, the Bobcats secured their first-ever MAC East Division title and their first football championship of any sort since 1968 with a victory over the Akron Zips.
+They then advanced to the MAC Championship Game in Detroit, where they were defeated by Central Michigan 31–10.
+On January 7, 2007, the Bobcats acted as the MAC representative in the GMAC Bowl in Mobile, Alabama, losing 28–7 to the University of Southern Mississippi Golden Eagles in a game nationally televised on ESPN.
+The Bobcats followed up the 2006 campaign with a 6–6 record in 2007, and was one of six bowl eligible programs that was not invited to post-season play.
+The Bobcats returned to the post-season in 2009, posting a 9–3 regular season record and another MAC East Championship.
+Ohio played in the MAC Championship Game, where they fell to Central Michigan 20–10.
+On December 26, 2009, the Bobcats fell 21–17 to the Thundering Herd in the Little Caesars Pizza Bowl.
 Ohio won back-to-back bowl games in the 2011 Famous Idaho Potato Bowl and 2012 Independence Bowl and three straight games in the 2017 Bahamas Bowl, 2018 Frisco Bowl and the Famous Idaho Potato Bowl after the 2019 season.
 Ohio was bowl eligible for twelve consecutive seasons from 2009 through 2020 at the end of Solich's tenure.

 On July 14, 2021, following Solich's retirement, longtime Bobcat offensive coordinator Tim Albin was named the 29th head coach of the program.